BahadorGh/solidity-cheatsheet/README.md

 ## Variable types

-- 1. State variables => Variables which
+- 1. State variables:

   - Get permanently stored on blockchain(smart contract storage)
   - Use most gas usage in smart contracts
   - Accessible on whole smart contract

-- 2. Local variables => Variables which
+- 2. Local variables:

   - Not stored on blockchain
   - Use less gas in smart contracts
   - Are living and working just in function body

-- 3. Global variables => Variables which
+- 3. Global variables:
   - Provide information about the blockchain
   - Can be used both as state variables and local variables
   - Mainly used to determine contract owner and checking time